 What are Lighting Our Streets?

-Nashua has recently completed an LED (light emitting diode) streetlight conversion.
+Nashua completed an LED (light emitting diode) streetlight conversion.
 LED lights use up to 85% less than their traditional streetlight counterparts.
 This is one example of an City initiative to reduce energy use.

 What are Green Buildings?